the-fang/Netflix-Movie-recommender-system/README.md

 CONCLUSION:
 You can see how the model based and memory based collaborative filtering techniques differ by comparing their root mean square error values.

-NOTE: FEEL FREE TO USE THE CODE AND DEVELOPE UPON IT !
+NOTE: FEEL FREE TO USE THE CODE AND DEVELOP UPON IT !

 THANK YOU